AlexanderHMagno/quotes/README.md

 # Quotes On DEV
-ITs a project created by ALEXANDER HORTUA, following the rules provided by RED ACADEMY, In this project you can find the following techonology:
+ITs a project created by ALEXANDER HORTUA, following the rules provided by RED ACADEMY, In this project, you can find the following technology:

 * PHP
 * JavaScript/JQuery/AJAX (REST API)